New Low Sulphur Fuels in the Arctic

-The IMO regulation for a 0.50% global sulphur cap for marine fuels entered into force first of January 2020.
+The IMO regulation for a 0.50% global sulphur cap for marine fuels entered into force 1.
+January 2020.
 The new Sulphur cap has completely changed the fuel market for ships.
 As a result, the fuel mixture on all ships sailing in the Arctic is largely a knowledge gap.
-The main objective of this project is to bridge this gap, and to study the toxicity and fate and behavior of new fuel oils in cold water conditions.
-The results will support the integration into marine oil spill prevention, preparedness and response activities.
+The main objective of this project was to bridge this gap, and to study the toxicity and fate and behavior of new fuel oils in cold water conditions.

 The report from Work Package 1 of the project details this information.